HL7/davinci-crd/input/pagecontent/cards.md

 {% fragment Binary/CRDServiceResponse2 JSON BASE:cards.where(source.topic.where(code='guideline').exists()) %}

-<p class="new-content">A profile defining the expectations of an Launch SMART response can be found <a href="StructureDefinition-CRDHooksResponse-launchSMART.html">here</a>.</p>
+<p class="new-content" markdown="1">A profile defining the expectations of an Launch SMART response can be found [here](StructureDefinition-CRDHooksResponse-launchSMART.html).</p>